justaszie/Bikeshare-Analysis/README.md

 ### 1.2.
 Guide to This Document
 As it's my first data project, this documentation is very detailed and quite chunky.
 I plan to use it as a knowledge base for future projects.
 Feel free to skip to the parts that are most interesting to you.

-If you're here for a good time, not a long time: [presentation with the solution to the business problem](https://github.com/justaszie/Bikeshare-Analysis/tree/main#2-business-case-solution).
+1. If you're here for a good time, not a long time: [presentation with the solution to the business problem](https://github.com/justaszie/Bikeshare-Analysis/tree/main#2-business-case-solution).

-If you're interested in what's under the hood:
+2. If you're interested in what's under the hood:
 - [Analysis steps](https://github.com/justaszie/Bikeshare-Analysis/tree/main#4-analysis)
 - [Data preparation and cleanup steps](https://github.com/justaszie/Bikeshare-Analysis/tree/main#3-preparing-the-data)
 - [SQL queries used for the analysis](https://github.com/justaszie/Bikeshare-Analysis/tree/main#5-appendix-a---sql-queries-for-analysis)
+3. Finally, I listed some [ideas for improving the dataset](https://github.com/justaszie/Bikeshare-Analysis/#5-ideas-for-future-improvement) and my [lessons learned[]() from this project.

 ### 1.3.
 Dataset
 The idea is to solve a business problem of a fictional company.
 But the dataset to analyze comes from a real-life business.
 It is the history of rides of a bikeshare service called [Divvy](https://divvybikes.com/), operated by Lyft in Chicago, and its data is licensed out for public usage.
 It contains a large amount of data on rides from 2015 up to mid-2023.